wpswings/subscriptions-for-woocommerce/README.txt

 = Automatic installation =

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
+Automatic installation is the easiest option as WordPress handles the file transfer itself and you don't need to leave your web browser.
 To do an automatic install of Subscriptions for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

 In the search field type "Subscriptions for WooCommerce" and click Search Plugins.
 Once you've found our plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking "Install Now".